happyuc-project/web3j/docs/source/filters.rst

 Topic filters and EVM events
 ----------------------------

-Topic filters capture details of Ethereum Virtual Machine (EVM) events taking place in the network.
+Topic filters capture details of HappyUC Virtual Machine (EVM) events taking place in the network.
 These events are created by smart contracts and stored in the transaction log associated with a smart contract.